JDNSaiCharanKatta/aws-cloud-formation-project1/README.md

 ## ⚡ Deployment Steps

-	-Upload all YAML templates to an S3 bucket.
+      Upload all YAML templates to an S3 bucket.
-	-Deploy rootstack.yaml via AWS Console or CLI.
+      Deploy rootstack.yaml via AWS Console or CLI.
-	-Provide required parameters like:
+      Provide required parameters like:
         KeyName for EC2 access
         DBPassword (restricted characters for security)
-	-The root stack orchestrates nested stacks automatically.
+      The root stack orchestrates nested stacks automatically.
-	-Monitor stack outputs such as ALB DNS, RDS endpoint, and S3 bucket name.
+      Monitor stack outputs such as ALB DNS, RDS endpoint, and S3 bucket name.